jlipinski3/hackbeanpot/README.md

 1. create new text doc, save as "webworkshop.html" (or any filename with an .html extension - index.html, etc)
 2. open in text editor
 3. create a basic semantic html5 structure
-	-grab some images and create some text!
+4. grab some images and create some text!

 -"semantic html" is important for search engine readability, as well as providing solid coding structure for developer readability.